-I thought back over this week in the ministry that I had this week, and everywhere I went and every conference that I was in, and essentially there were meetings every day.
-I left here last Sunday and I eventually got where I was going after all kinds of airplane trouble and missing a day and, you know, all of those things that happen when you travel.
-But it seemed to me that in every conference there was a demand to have some time to just talk to me and ask questions and see if we can get biblical answers.
-And I thought about how dynamic those times were in every place and that it’s been a long time since I’ve done that with you, so that’s what we’re going to do tonight.
+JOHN: I thought back over this week in the ministry that I had this week and everywhere I went and every conference that I was in; and essentially there were meetings every day.
+I left here last Sunday, and I eventually got where I was going after all kinds of airplane trouble, and missing a day and, you know, all of those things that happen when you travel.
+But it seemed to me that in every conference there was a demand to have some time to just talk to me and ask questions, and see if we can get biblical answers.
+And I thought about how dynamic those times were in every place, and that it’s been a long time since I’ve done that with you; so that’s what we’re going to do tonight.
 And the good thing is, we didn’t tell you so you didn’t spend all afternoon coming up with questions that I can’t answer.

-And we can do this for about an hour, of if you have no questions we’ll sing a hymn and go home.
+And we can do this for about an hour; or if you have no questions, we’ll sing a hymn and go home.
 But that’s probably not likely.
-I think I’ve preached about, I don’t know, nine times already this week, so we’ve had a great time ministering the Word of God, and the highlight of each conference seems to be when the focus is on what is in the hearts of people and how God speaks to those issue.
+I think I’ve preached about, I don’t know, nine times already this week, so we’ve had a great time ministering the Word of God; and the highlight of each conference seems to be when the focus is on what is in the hearts of people and how God speaks to those issue.

 QUESTIONER: Thank you, John.
-Just recently, I don’t know, not recently.
+Just recently – I don’t know, not recently.
 I haven’t bought your commentary.

 JOHN: What’s your name?

-JOHN: Dale.
-First Corinthians 15:29, I’m sure you’ve answered it a lot of times but I’ve never heard it, so what is the baptism of the dead?
+QUESTIONER: First Corinthians 15:29.
+I’m sure you’ve answered it a lot of times, but I’ve never heard it.
+So, what is the baptism of the dead?

 JOHN: Hi, Tom.

-TOM: I occasionally have ???long enough thinking oh this is something I’ve been wanting to ask John about,” and just happened to work, and that is I get so angry about these people who are against the death penalty and saying if the government is doing murder and I think about your message on hacking Agog to death, and so I was wondering what…is there any difference between the Old Testament what God felt about the death penalty and today in Christ where, you know, He’s more compassionate and all.
-Just what is your thinking on that line?
+QUESTIONER: I occasionally have going along and I think, “Oh, this is something I’ve been wanting to ask John about,” and just happened to work, and that is I get so angry about these people who are against the death penalty and saying if the government is doing murder; and I think about your message on hacking Agog to death.
+And so I was wondering what – is there any difference between the Old Testament what God felt about the death penalty and today in Christ where, you know, He’s more compassionate and all.
+But, just what is your thinking on that line?

 JOHN: Sure.
 Let’s go back to what we said this morning, Tom.
 The Lord reigns.
 The Lord reigns, the Lord reigns.
 We pointed that out.
-And it is the Lord who determines kingdoms.
-It is the Lord who determines rulers.
-It is the Lord who takes authority over things.
-And in the earliest and purest form of the theocratic kingdom, the death penalty was in place for the taking of a life, and even for teen-age rebellion.
-I mean, there are a number of things that call for the death penalty.
-And God lays that out.
-And that is the absolute law.
+And it is the Lord who determines kingdoms; it is the Lord who determines rulers; it is the Lord who takes authority over things.
+And in the earliest and purest form of the theocratic kingdom, the death penalty was in place for the taking of a life, and even for teenage rebellion.
+I mean, there are a number of things that called for the death penalty.
+And God lays that out; and that is the absolute law.

 JOHN: Hi, Hank.

-HANK: The question that I have is prompted by two things.
-One is, I’m regularly attending for four years.
-I’m not a member and I know your immediate question would be, “Why are you not a member?”
-And I believe I’m also standing right next to the person I needed to talk to and I’m determined to engage with him regarding that.
+QUESTIONER: The question that I have is prompted by two things.
+One is, I’m regularly attending for four years, I’m not a member; and I know your immediate question would be, “Why are you not a member?”
+And I believe I’m also standing right next to the person that I needed to talk to, and I’m determined to engage with him regarding that.
 But…

 JOHN: You’re overdue.
 Yeah.

-HANK: But this morning you even said, you would just fill out the card in the pew right in front of you, you’re a member or a regular attendee.
-I would just like to know what is the status of a regular attendee just in broad terms.
-And, I mean, there are many issues that I will talk about in a different forum in a different setting.
-But just in broad terms, Grace Church’s view of the relationship and the status by someone who is a regular attendee.
+QUESTIONER: But this morning you even said, “If you would just fill out the card in the pew right in front of you, if you’re a member or a regular attendee.”
+I would just like to know, what is the status of a regular attendee just in broad terms?
+I mean, there are many issues that I will talk about in a different forum in a different setting.
+But just in broad terms, Grace Church’s view of the relationship and the status of someone who is a regular attendee.

-In the New Testament, they knew how many people were converted.
-They had records.
-When somebody moved from city to city, you see this in the New Testament, the church they moved to know who they were and they took letters from a previous church.
+In the New Testament, they knew how many people were converted, they had records.
+When somebody moved from city to city – you can see this in the New Testament – the church they moved to knew who they were, and they took letters from a previous church.

 JOHN: Hi, Greg.